Donald R. Miller

 In the New York State Assembly, Miller served on the Committees on Labor, Corporations, Banks, Aging, and Cities, and was the Ranking Republican Member on the Committee on Consumer Affairs and Protection.
 An uncompromising conservative on fiscal and social matters, Miller supported and the Legislature passed a $1.8 billion income tax cut, agriculture tax cuts, and a 12% cut in state government spending.
 He cast 85 votes against tax increases, and supported funding for education, prescription drug coverage, and employment tax credits.
 Miller sponsored legislation for a cap on state property taxes at 0% annual growth, a 0% state tax on income from capital gains, a 0% state tax on estate transfers, and a 0% state tax on corporate profits.
 He also sponsored legislation to eliminate unfunded state-mandated spending through local government levy, and to limit Members' terms of service.
-Miller challenged state taxes on cell phones, health insurance, auto insurance, gasoline, and day care services as unbalanced burdens on families at the lowest end of the income scale, and as broadly regressive.
+Miller challenged state taxes on cell phones, health insurance, auto insurance, gasoline, and day care services as unbalanced burdens on families at the lowest end of the income scale.
 Miller consistently voted against budget and spending bills he viewed as political, frequently asserting that business grants and economic development funds were part of the political funding mechanism incumbents of both parties used to retain control of their positions in State government.
-Miller voted against the State's same-sex marriage bill, arguing that the Biblical parameters for marriage are not subject to modification by the State.
-Miller was twice recognized as the most independent Member of the State Legislature by the New York Public Interest Research Group, and was also recognized as the most conservative Member by the New York State Conservative Party, which together placed him to the political right of both the Democrat Majority and the moderate Republican Assembly minority.
+Miller voted against the State's same-sex marriage bill, arguing that the Biblical parameters for marriage are not subject to modification by the state.
+Miller was twice recognized as the most independent Member of the State Legislature by the left-leaning New York Public Interest Research Group, and was also recognized as the most conservative Member by the New York State Conservative Party, ideologically and practically positioning him to challenge the ideas and the unchecked powers of Albany's Democratic Majority and the moderate Republican minority.

 From 1997 through 2005 Miller taught English to Chinese university students, and from 2000 through 2005 he was an unofficial advisor to senior leaders in the People's Republic of China.
 He filled the role of Quality Manager for a medical manufacturer from 2006 through 2011.
-From 2014 through 2019 he was the lead Academic administrator for two start-up American curriculum K-12 international schools in China under Tsinghua University, serving as Secondary Head of School at Tsinghua School International and as Academic Principal at Kaiwen Academy.
+From 2014 through 2019 he was the lead Academic administrator for two start-up American curriculum K-12 international schools in China.
 Miller and his family returned to central New York in 2019.
+Miller currently serves as an elected Member of the School Board in the Baldwinsville school district.